bobGSmith/MDTools/README.md

 Add tables of contents for repositores or single files, insert abbreviations, convert csv tables to markdown.

+Main usecase for me is to have a directory of containing notes.
+This can have sub directories to organise notes about different topics.
+The whole thing can be a git repo and stored on github.
+The hyperlinked table of contents for the repo can be added to the README using MDTools.MultiTOC.
+You can also open the note repo in obsidian.

 ## Install <a name = 1></a>